junxit/us-congress-bills-117/metadata.md

 - 2021-03-29 — Introduced in House
 - 2021-03-29 — Introduced in House
 - 2021-03-29 — Referred to the House Committee on Natural Resources.
+- 2021-05-24 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2021-05-27 — Subcommittee Hearings Held.
+- 2021-07-14 — Committee Consideration and Mark-up Session Held.
+- 2021-07-14 — Ordered to be Reported by Unanimous Consent.
+- 2021-07-14 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2021-07-22 — Placed on the Union Calendar, Calendar No. 74.
+- 2021-07-22 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-101.
+- 2021-07-22 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-101.